dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Microsoft Fabric/ReadMe.md

 The Microsoft Fabric tools utilized in this project are:

-- Data Factory: Used to extract and copy data from Twitter using the Twitter API.
+- **Data Factory** : Used to extract and copy data from Twitter using the Twitter API.
 The extracted data is written into a lakehouse database as a delta table.
-- Synapse Data Engineering: Used to clean the Twitter data.
+- **Synapse Data Engineering**: Used to clean the Twitter data.
 The cleaned tweets are written into the lakehouse database as a delta table.
-- Synapse Data Science: Used for sentiment analysis and tokenization of tweets into unigrams and bigrams.
+- **Synapse Data Science**: Used for sentiment analysis and tokenization of tweets into unigrams and bigrams.
 The results are written as delta tables in the lakehouse database.
-- Power BI: A dashboard is created to visualize the analysis, including the sentiments of the tweets.
+- **Power BI**: A dashboard is created to visualize the analysis, including the sentiments of the tweets.
-- Data Activator: Used to set alerts and trigger an email when a condition is met.
+- **Data Activator**: Used to set alerts and trigger an email when a condition is met.

 ![alt text](<twitter microsoft fabric.png>)